Andre601/mkdocs-materialx/docs/tutorials/index.md

 # Tutorials

-In addition to the basic getting started guides, we offer tutorials that aim to show how you can use Material for MkDocs in different use cases.
-In contrast to the getting started guides or the reference documentation, the tutorials show the breadth of features available in Material for MkDocs but also within the wider MkDocs ecosystem.
+In addition to the basic getting started guides, we offer tutorials that aim to show how you can use MaterialX for MkDocs in different use cases.
+In contrast to the getting started guides or the reference documentation, the tutorials show the breadth of features available in MaterialX for MkDocs but also within the wider MkDocs ecosystem.

-The tutorials guide you through worked examples, so by following them you should gain not only an understanding of how to use Material for MkDocs, but also a template for your own projects.
+The tutorials guide you through worked examples, so by following them you should gain not only an understanding of how to use MaterialX for MkDocs, but also a template for your own projects.
 For convenience, these templates are also available as template repositories on GitHub.